Romanians in Germany

 Romanians in Germany are one of the sizable communities of the Romanian diaspora in Western Europe.
-According to German statistics from 2016, the number of Romanian nationals in Germany on 31 December 2015 was 452,718, which was up from 94,326 in 2008.
-By the end of 2019, the number had increased to 748,225.
+According to German statistics, in 2022, the number of Romanian citizens in Germany was 883,670.
+The number of people with Romanian ancestry in 2022 (defined as all persons who migrated to the present area of the Federal Republic of Germany after 1949, plus all foreign nationals born in Germany and all persons born in Germany as German nationals with at least one parent who migrated to Germany or was born in Germany as a foreign national) was 1,096,000.

 History

 Emigration to Germany from Romania was common throughout the 20th century, and continued steadily way into the early 21st century.
 Large numbers of ethnic Germans of Romania (most notably Transylvanian Saxons and Banat Swabians) left the country prior, during, and after the events that ultimately led to World War II.